computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def add_one(x):
-       print("The value of x at the start of add_one is", x) x = x + 1
+       print("  The value of x at the start of add_one is", x) x = x + 1
-       print("The value of x at the end of add_one is", x) return x
+       print("  The value of x at the end of add_one is", x) return x

    def f():